GHK-Cu is a naturally occurring copper complex first identified in human plasma but recently found in multiple

-Evidence has shown that it acts as a feedback signal that is generated after tissue injury.
-It seems to act as a potent protector of tissue and it is an anti-inflammatory agent that controls the oxidative damage that occurs after tissue injury.
-Further, it then plays a big role in signaling tissue remodeling which removes damaged/scarred tissue and generates new, healthy tissue.
+Evidence has shown that it acts as a feedback signal generated after tissue injury.
+It seems to act as a potent protector of tissue, and it is an anti-inflammatory agent that controls the oxidative damage that occurs after tissue injury.
+Further, it then plays a big role in signaling tissue remodeling, removing damaged/scarred tissue and generating new, healthy tissue.

 Benefits of GHK-Cu

-- Tightens loose skin and reverse thinning of aged skin
+- Tightens loose skin and reverses thinning of aged skin

 - Repairs protective skin barrier proteins

 - Improves skin firmness, elasticity, and clarity

-- Reduces fine lines, depth of wrinkles, and improve structure of aged skin
+- Reduces fine lines and depth of wrinkles and improves the structure of aged skin

 - Smooths rough skin